AricSu/tihc/docs/design/tihc-core design.md

 impl Microkernel {
     pub fn new() -> Self {
-        // Initialize core services and structures
+        // Initialize microkernel services and structures
         Microkernel {
             service_registry: ServiceRegistry::new(),
             event_bus: EventBus::new(),